-Study programmes at Myerscough College have three key elements, in line with the Department for Education guidance for study programmes.
+Study programmes at Myerscough College has key elements, in line with the Department for Education guidance for study programmes.
+Prior attainment at English and Maths GSCE/Functional Skills is taken into account in the assessment of student levels of study.

-- 1. A substantial qualification such as a Level 2 or Level 3 full qualification. - 2.
-Working towards Level 2 in Maths and English, if not already achieved. - 3.
-Work experience or other work preparation programme.
+- A substantial qualification such as a Level 2 or Level 3 full qualification. - 2.
+Working towards Grade 4 Maths and English GCSE and/or Level 2 in Functional Skills, if not already achieved. - 3.
+Work experience or other work preparation programme. - 4.
+Enrichment/ Personal and Social development through tutorial support.